Robert Yates (politician)

 Robert Yates (January 27, 1738 – September 9, 1801) was an American politician, attorney, jurist, and surveyor.
 As a delegate representing New York at the Constitutional Convention in 1787, Yates is considered a Founding Father of the United States.
 Best known as a leader of the Anti-Federalist movement, he was the presumed author of political essays published in 1787-1788 under the pseudonyms "Brutus" and "Sydney".
 The essays opposed the Constitution based on the scope of the national government and the diminished sovereignty of the states.
-Yates also served as chief justice of the New York Supreme Court from 1790-1798.
+Yates also served as chief justice of the New York Supreme Court from 1790 to 1798.

 Early life

 Robert Yates was born January 27, 1738, in Schenectady, New York, the oldest of twelve children of merchant Joseph Yates and Maria (née Dunbar) Yates.
 Among his large family was uncle Abraham Yates Jr., who served as mayor of Albany in the 1790s and cousin Peter Waldron Yates, who was a Continental Congressman and New York State Assemblyman.
 His paternal grandparents were Christoffel Yates, a prosperous farmer and blacksmith, and (née Winne) Yates.

 He learned the craft of the surveyor and then decided to pursue a career in law.
 After clerking for William Livingston in New York City, in 1760 he was licensed to practice on his own.